ajdvoynos/Yarp.Basic.Template/README.md

 After any changes to the template you need to reinstall the package and clear the cache by running:

 `dotnet new -u templates\yarp-basic && dotnet new -i templates\yarp-basic && dotnet new --debug:rebuildcache`

+## Publishing

+To publish the package, you need to run `dotnet pack`, this will generate a .nupkg file that you can publish to nuget.